Tesla Model S 2021

 - What is the range of the 2021 Model S?

-- The Long Range announces 652 km in WLTP cycle, while the Plaid reaches 628 km.
-In real winter conditions or at constant 130 km/h on the highway, the range decreases by 15 to 25%.
+- The Long Range claims 652 km in WLTP cycle, while the Plaid reaches 628 km.
+In real winter conditions or at constant 130 km/h on highways, range decreases by 15 to 25%.

 - How much does the 2021 Model S cost?